General Data Protection Regulation

 The General Data Protection Regulation (GDPR) is the legal framework governing the use of personal data across all markets in the EU and the UK.
 It is a set of data laws for the digital age designed to give consumers more control over their personal information.

-Significantly, organizations that breach the law can be fined up to €20m or 4% of annual turnover, whichever is greater.
+Significantly, organizations that breach the EU GDPR can be fined up to €20m or 4% of annual turnover, whichever is greater.
+Under the UK GDPR, that amount is £17.5m or 4%.

-Due to the importance of complying with the regulation, we want to ensure you receive clear guidance and a consistent message from Rakuten Advertising.
-This article addresses the aspects of the GDPR that we believe are currently most relevant to the digital advertising industry.
+Due to the importance of complying with the regulations, we want to ensure you receive clear guidance and a consistent message from Rakuten Advertising.
+At the time of writing in March 2025, the UK GDPR broadly mirrors the EU GDPR, though there are some differences, of which there likely will be more in the future.
+This article addresses aspects of the EU GDPR (referred to herein as just "GDPR") we believe may be most relevant to the digital advertising industry.
 However, it is important to familiarize yourself with the full details, as there are many more implications.

 Key Rules